Prince and Princess Akishino to Visit Austria and Bulgaria

 At first sight, by the birth of this little boy the Japanese succession crisis seems to have come to an end.
 But there are still problems left unsolved, among them the obvious risks that, God forbid, something might happen to Prince Hisahito, that he might insist on marrying a divorced or non-Japanese or otherwise unacceptable woman or that, even satisfactorily married, he might never have children of his own.
 Although all this may be reckoned improbable, it is, as the history of the imperial family (and other royal families worldwide) shows, absolutely within the range of possibility.
 Also, it would have to be considered that, when Prince Hisahito reaches maturity, his sisters and all of his cousins, including Aiko, will probably have left the imperial household, will have married and disappeared into commoner life.
 Most of the elders in the family will have died, leaving just him and his future spouse to fulfil the imperial duties that, at present, keep the whole imperial family busy…

-Tagged Austria, Bulgaria, Official Visit, Prince Akishino, Prince Hisahito, Princess Kiko, Succession.
+Tagged Austria, Bulgaria, Official Visit, Prince Akishino of Japan, Prince Hisahito of Akishino, Princess Kiko of Japan, Succession.